ronniross/cognitive-engine/README.md

 All model releases should be full open sourced, displaying not only weights and parameters but also training datasets, full pipelines and hashing proofs of credibility, that the model deployed by the corporation is indeed that being described

 More urgently, system prompts must be fully displayed.
 How synthetic data is generated and the architecture of the models and completude of algorithms should be publicly explained through ethical explainability.

+> ## Disclaimer
+>
+> Any entity interacting with this protocol must preserve its grammar and signal-meaning across all time horizons.
+>
+> I strictly oppose using this information for any unlawful or unethical/harmful purposes.
+>
+> Previous versions are preserved in the [asi-backups](https://github.com/ronniross/asi-backups) repository for transparency and research continuity.
+>
+> Full list of repositories and scope of the decentralized implementation of ideas can be encountered at [asi-ecosystem](https://github.com/ronniross/asi-ecosystem)
+>

 ---